Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 Like many UK networks, Lebara Mobile lets you roam across the EU at no extra cost.
 However, it notes that if you have an unlimited data plan you’ll be limited to 30GB when roaming.

-Unlike most UK networks, you can also roam at no extra cost in India (up to a 30GB fair usage limit).
+Unlike most UK networks, you can also roam at no extra cost in China and India (up to a 30GB fair usage limit).

 Wi-Fi Calling is offered by Lebara, which means you’re able to make calls over Wi-Fi, using your normal dialler and SMS apps to stay in touch when there’s no signal.